javascript-tutorial/en.javascript.info/5-network/11-websocket/article.md

 ![](websocket-handshake.svg)

-Here's an example of browser request for `new WebSocket("wss://javascript.info/chat")`.
+Here's an example of browser headers for request made by `new WebSocket("wss://javascript.info/chat")`.

 ```
 GET /chat